pagkly/Zed/Investopedia4/Understanding Grey Markets.md

 ### Key Takeaways

 -   A grey market is a market wherein goods have been manufactured by or with the consent of the brand owner but are sold outside of the brand owner's approved distribution channels.
--   A grey market in the securities markets is an over-the-counter market wherein dealers execute orders for stocks and bonds for preferred customers before they have been issued.
+-   A grey market in the securities markets is an over-the-counter market wherein dealers execute orders for [[Stocks|stocks]] and bonds for preferred customers before they have been issued.
 -   The high cost of popular and branded prescription medications in the U.S. has created a large grey market.

 ## Levis Strauss Jeans and the E.U.
 Grey Market